 Step 5.
 Submerge the cut tofu block into the glaze.
 Then bake the tofu block cut side up for 35 minutes, flipping the tofu blocks halfway through to add extra marinade on the bottom part.
 After 15 minutes, flip them again to add leftover marinade to the cut part and bake for 5 minutes until crispy and golden brown.

 Step 5 Recap:

-- Continue baking for 15 minutes crisscrossed face down.
+- Flip and continue baking for 15 minutes, crisscrossed face down.

 Total baking time: 35 minutes.
 Brush or pour extra glaze on each of the three baking phases.

 Step 6.
 Carefully remove the tofu blocks from the parchment paper with a spatula and plate them.